Asking About Data

 SELECT, FROM, WHERE.

-When you first see them, they look like code or commands.
+When you first see them, they look like code, or like commands.
+But SQL is not simply an incantation to manipulate a database.

 SQL is closer to a way of asking questions of your data.

-Data doesn't speak for itself
+Data doesn't speak on its own

-When you click a table in the Supabase dashboard, you see rows and columns.
-Numbers and text.
+When you click on a table in the Supabase dashboard, you see rows and columns.
+Numbers and letters.
 But in that state, you can't know anything.
 Who visited the most, which items are frequently viewed, what happened in the past week — the table doesn't answer those questions on its own.

 To read data, you must first ask a question.